minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

 Currently, however, OpenKAT only understands fairly shallow structures.
 For example, not all field types are supported, nor does OpenKAT understand references.
 You can test whether your Schema is neatly understood by checking the settings form in Rocky's KAT catalog for your boefje.

+In case your boefje uses sensitive secrets, such as API keys, make sure to add them to the secret section.
+This will ensure they are hidden in the Katalogus from regular users.

 .. code-block:: json

  {